 Along the shore of Lake Ontario, running along Beach Boulevard there are sections of low to high priority based on the factors of vegetation, present erosion, invasive species, and encroachments.
 Of all the sections of concern the portion of beach that is found at the end of Dexter Ave is one of the more eroded areas.
 As photographed below, the two photos are of the same section of beach at the end of Dexter Ave and only a few weeks apart.
 At the end of April 2017, here in Hamilton we experienced a month worth of rainfall in a matter of a couple days and this amount of water caused the banks and dunes that lacked native, deep-rooted vegetation to wash away with the wind and waves.
 Since the grasses that are presently there are non-native and shallow rooted, they too would have eventually begun to wash away or get undercut if preventative measures are not taken.
 The City of Hamilton re-adjusted the snow fencing at the site as a means of catching sand that came back in as the storms passed, because of that simple placement our native dune grasses have sand to be planted into and grow.

-For this site the plans are to plant a minimum of 3000 plants, mainly native Marram grass and common milkweed (Asclepius syriaca).
-With original plans to have everything in the ground by mid-May, the large scale rainfall, eroded banks, and amount of debris brought to shore caused the planting event to be postponed until the Fall 2017.
+For this site we will be planting a minimum of 3000 plants, which will be a combination of marram grass and common milkweed (Asclepius syriaca).
+With original plans to have everything in the ground by mid-May, the large scale rainfall, eroded banks, and amount of debris brought to shore caused the planting event to be postponed until the September 2017.

 Come out and volunteer!

 Planting along the waterfront trail, where it meets Dexter Ave

 Please bring gloves, shovels/trowels if you have them

 Email Diana at email@example.com for any additional questions.
 Hope to see you there!